-481 A man's heart deviseth his way: but the Lord directeth his steps. - Proverbs 16:9
+483 A man's heart deviseth his way: but the Lord directeth his steps. - Proverbs 16:9

-And yes, I am aware that the term "freewill offering" is used in the Bible, 482 but this "freewill offering" isn't the same thing as the so-called "free will" choices we've been discussing here.
-"Free will" (with a space between the two words), as we've already discussed, refers to a choice supposedly being made without being subject to causality, while the Hebrew term לְּבָּיְבֶּהְ"/"ned-aw-baw" that "freewill offering" is translated from in the Bible simply refers to a voluntary offering which wasn't required by God (as opposed to the types of offerings which were required, or commanded to be given, by God), as we can see from the fact that the same word is also translated as "voluntary offering,"483 among other things,484 in various other parts of the KJB.
-Now, we've already determined that any choice one voluntarily makes can only be caused or uncaused (meaning either predetermined or random), which means that the term "freewill" in the Bible simply can't have any connection to a supposed "free will" choice (if such a thing could even exist in the first place) unless you
+And yes, I am aware that the term "freewill offering" is used in the Bible, 484 but this "freewill offering" isn't the same thing as the so-called "free will" choices we've been discussing here.
+"Free will" (with a space between the two words), as we've already discussed, refers to a choice supposedly being made without being subject to causality, while the Hebrew term "ṭṛṣṣṇ" "ned-aw-baw" that "freewill offering" is translated from in the Bible simply refers to a voluntary offering which wasn't required by God (as opposed to the types of offerings which were required, or commanded to be given, by God), as we can see from the fact that the same word is also translated as "voluntary offering,"485 among other things,486 in various other parts of the KJB.
+Now, we've already determined that any choice one voluntarily makes can only be caused or uncaused (meaning either predetermined or random), which means that the term "freewill" in the Bible simply can't have any connection to a supposed

-482 Speak unto Aaron, and to his sons, and unto all the children of Israel, and say unto them, Whatsoever he be of the house of Israel, or of the strangers in Israel, that will offer his oblation for all his vows, and for all his freewill offerings, which they will offer unto the Lord for a burnt offering; - Leviticus 22:18 believe the performing of the required sacrifices and offerings actually was predestined by God to be performed by those who chose to do so, meaning they had no ability to choose of their own supposed "free will" to not perform those particular sacrifices and offerings.
-Basically, it seems that the translators just wanted a synonym for "voluntary" so as to not keep using the same word over and over again, and landed on "freewill," but the term "freewill" should never be conflated with the nonexistent "free will."
+484 Speak unto Aaron, and to his sons, and unto all the children of Israel, and say unto them, Whatsoever he be of the house of Israel, or of the strangers in Israel, that will offer his oblation for all his vows, and for all his freewill offerings, which they will offer unto the Lord for a burnt offering; - Leviticus 22:18

-483 But if the sacrifice of his offering be a vow, or a voluntary offering, it shall be eaten the same day that he offereth his sacrifice: and on the morrow also the remainder of it shall be eaten: - Leviticus 7:16
+485 But if the sacrifice of his offering be a vow, or a voluntary offering, it shall be eaten the same day that he offereth his sacrifice: and on the morrow also the remainder of it shall be eaten: - Leviticus 7:16

-484 The children of Israel brought a willing offering unto the Lord, every man and woman, whose heart made them willing to bring for all manner of work, which the Lord had commanded to be made by the hand of Moses. - Exodus 35:29
+486 The children of Israel brought a willing offering unto the Lord, every man and woman, whose heart made them willing to bring for all manner of work, which the Lord had commanded to be made by the hand of Moses. - Exodus 35:29